How to eliminate Deal Slippage from Killing Your Quarterly Sales Forecast?

 This results in,

-Use AI to interpret deal signals
+Use AI to interpret deal signals and limit deal slippage

 AI can’t replace human judgment, but it can sharpen it.
 AI agents built with machine learning and generative AI models analyze engagement trends, sentiment, and approval cycles to detect subtle shifts.